jstolarek/jstolarek.github.io/pages/personal.md

 <img src="/images/handhelds.jpg" title="Some of my handhelds" style="float: left; margin: 10px;" />

 I am interested in the history of gaming.
 I enjoy playing retro games, both on original hardware and using emulators.
-I have a Sega Dreamcast, Nintendo GameCube, Nintendo Wii U, and a humble collection of handhelds, including several modded GameBoys and two PSVitas.
+I own a Sega Dreamcast, Nintendo GameCube, Nintendo Wii U, and a humble collection of handhelds, including several modded GameBoys and two PSVitas.
 </td></tr></table>